halp1/triangle/documents/Protocol.md

 ## Outgoing Messages (Triangle.js → External Process)

-These messages are sent from Triangle.js to the external engine/AI.
+These messages are sent from Triangle.js to the external engine.

 ### Config Message